arvigeus/AZ-204/Learning Path/App Service.md

 #### Continuous integration/deployment support

 The Azure portal provides out-of-the-box continuous integration and deployment with Azure DevOps Services, GitHub, Bitbucket, FTP, or a local Git repository on your development machine.
-Connect your web app with any of the above sources and App Service will do the rest for you by auto-syncing code and any future changes on the code into the web app.
+Connect your web app with any of the above sources and App Service will do the rest for you by autosyncing code and any future changes on the code into the web app.
 Continuous integration and deployment for containerized web apps is also supported using either Azure Container Registry or Docker Hub.

 #### Deployment slots

-When deploying a web app you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
+When deploying a web app, you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
 Deployment slots are live apps with their own host names.
 App content and configurations elements can be swapped between two deployment slots, including the production slot.

 #### App Service on Linux

 App Service can also host web apps natively on Linux for supported application stacks.
-It can also run custom Linux containers (also known as Web App for Containers).
+It can also run custom Linux containers (also known as _Web App for Containers_).
 App Service on Linux supports many language specific built-in images.
 Just deploy your code.
-Supported languages and frameworks include: Node.js, Java (JRE 8 & JRE 11), PHP, Python, .NET, and Ruby.
+Supported languages and frameworks include: .NET Core, Java (Tomcat, JBoss EAP, or Java SE with an embedded web server), Node.js, Python, and PHP.
 If the runtime your application requires isn't supported in the built-in images, you can deploy it with a custom container.

 The languages, and their supported versions, are updated regularly.
 You can retrieve the current list by using the following command in the Cloud Shell.